barisser/bitcrypt/README.md

   - Only the holder of that address can decipher the message

 -- Send an encrypted message provably as the owner of a given Bitcoin address.
-  - You prove you own an address, while saying whatever you want, without losing any anonymity.
+  - You prove you own an address, while saying whatever you want, without losing anonymity.

--- Bitcoin ECDSA key generation has been linked with an implementation of asymmetric ECDSA-based encryption.
-I'm relying heavily on the work of others (see below).
+###Highlights

+-- Diffie-Helman Key Exchange to create a secret shared key

+-- Symmetric Encryption with AES-CBC with the shared key for encrypted messaging

+-- Scrapes the public key for the receiving address from the Blockchain record.
+  This will not always yield a result.
+Only addresses that have signed pay-to-pubkeyhash scripts will yield a public key.
+Uses Blockchain.info for now; could use bitcoind directly if necessary.

+-- Encrypted time threshold to mitigate replay attacks.

+###Present Status

+-- This is a prototype only.
+This is not a finished product and should not be used for serious security.

+-- Everything is unreviewed.
+Please feel free to offer constructive feedback.

+-- There are some issues with padding that I would like feedback on.
+I'm not sure what level of secure padding is necessary.

+-- Also the way in which I map the calculated shared secret point to a key for AES should be checked for any predictable weaknesses to outsiders.

+###Design Philosophy

+-- Use existing tools that are strong.

+-- Rely on the most simplistic approach to minimize risks I'm not aware of.

 My goal is for cleartext communication channels to also be cryptographically secure and linked to financial tools built on Bitcoin.